yimingpeng/rl-library/trunk/rl-competition/README.txt

 You should see an experiment unfold as the sample mountain-car agent learns.

 *****
-** Note 1: compiling and running a trainer for the RTS and Keepaway domains is different from the procedure described above please consult the README files in domains/realTimeStrategy/ and domains/keepAwaySoccer for more information.
+** Note 1: compiling and running a trainer for the Real Time Strategy and Keepaway domains is different from the procedure described above please consult the README files in domains/realTimeStrategy/ and domains/keepAwaySoccer for more information.
 *****

 ----------------------------------------------------
-8: RTS
+8: Real Time Strategy
 ----------------------------------------------------
-To run an RTS experiment and, in general, find out more about compiling and running RTS agents please read the INSTALL and README files in domains/realTimeStrategy.
+To run an Real Time Strategy experiment and, in general, find out more about compiling and running Real Time Strategy agents please read the INSTALL and README files in domains/realTimeStrategy.

 ----------------------------------------------------
 9: Keepaway